 - All binary fields are transmitted in network byte order using an explicit length.
-The kXR_char and kXR_unt16 data types are treated as unsigned values.
+The kXR\char and kXR\unt16 data types are treated as unsigned values.
 All reserved fields should be initialized to binary zero. - 2) Since requests may be completed in any order, the ordering of responses is undefined.
-The client should appropriately pair responses with requests using the streamid value. - 3) The kXR_oksofar response indicates that the server is providing partial results and the client should be prepared to receive additional responses on the same stream.
-This response is primarily used when a read request would transmit more data than the internal server segment size. - 4) Sending requests using the same streamid when a kXR_oksofar status code has been returned may produced unpredictable results.
-A client should serialize all requests using the streamid in the presence of partial results. - 5) Any status code other than kXR_oksofar indicates the end of transmission binary identifier that is associated with this request stream corresponding to a previous request.
+The client should appropriately pair responses with requests using the streamid value. - 3) The kXR\oksofar response indicates that the server is providing partial results and the client should be prepared to receive additional responses on the same stream.
+This response is primarily used when a read request would transmit more data than the internal server segment size. - 4) Sending requests using the same streamid when a kXR\oksofar status code has been returned may produced unpredictable results.
+A client should serialize all requests using the streamid in the presence of partial results. - 5) Any status code other than kXR\oksofar indicates the end of transmission binary identifier that is associated with this request stream corresponding to a previous request.

-2.4.7 kXR_redirect Response Format
+2.4.7 kXR\redirect Response Format

 kXR_char streamid [2]

 kXR_unt16 kXR_redirect

 kXR int32 dlen

-kXR int32 port 0xffffffff < 0
+kXR int32 port 0xffffffff &lt; 0

-kXR_char host[?[opaque][?token]][dlen-4] url
+kXR char host [?[ fcgi ][? lcgi ]][ dlen -4] url

 - dlen binary length of the data portion of the message (i.e., the subsequent bytes). - port binary port number to which the client should connect.
 If the value is zero, the default XRootD port number should be used.
 If the value is negative, then the text after port contains a standard URL that should be used to effect a new connection.
-This should only occur if the client has indicated that URL redirection responses are acceptable during the most recent kXR_login request to the redirecting server.
+This should only occur if the client has indicated that URL redirection responses are acceptable during the most recent kXR\login request to the redirecting server.
 See the usage notes when 0xffffffff should be used as a negative port number. - host ASCII name of the to which the client should connect.
 The host does not end with a null (\0) byte.
-The host should be interpreted as a standard URL if port is negative (see above). - opaque optional ASCII token that, when present, should be delivered to the new host as opaque information added to the file name2 associated with the operation being redirected.
-The opaque, if present, is separated from the host by a single question mark.
-The opaque does not end with a null (\0) byte but may end with a question mark (see token below).
-Therefore, opaque may never contain a question mark.
+The host should be interpreted as a standard URL if port is negative (see above).
+See the usage notes describing the format of host. - fcgi optional ASCII CGI string that, when present, should be added to the end of any existing CGI information appened to the file name associated with the operation being redirected.
+The fcgi, if present, is separated from the host by a single question mark.
+The fcgi does not end with a null (\0) byte but may end with a question mark (see token below).
+Therefore, fcgi may never contain a question mark.
+See the usage notes for more information.

-2 In the case of kXR_mv, two file names are present.
+&lt;sup>2 In the case of kXR\mv, two file names are present.
 The opaque information should be added to the second of the two file names.

-- token optional ASCII token that, when present, should be delivered to the new host during the login phase, if one is needed (i.e. established connections to the specified host may be re-used without a login).
-The token, if present, is separated from the host by a two question marks.
-The first question mark may be followed by opaque information.
+- lcgi optional ASCII CGI string that, when present, should be delivered to the new host during the login phase as additional login parameters.
+However, if an established connection to the specified host already exists it may be re-used without a login.
+The lcgi, if present, is separated from the host by a two question marks.
+The first question mark may be followed by fcgi information.
 If none is present, another question mark immediately follows the first one.
-The token does not end with a null (\0) byte. - url when a client indicates that it supports multi-protocol redirects, the server may respond with an actual url.
+The lcgi does not end with a null (\0) byte.
+See the usage notes for more information. - url when a client indicates that it supports multi-protocol redirects, the server may respond with an actual url.
 In this case, the port value is set to -1.